ExMember/exmember.github.io/_drafts/2026-05-09-my-van-needs-external-storage.md

 ## Snowboard

-Ry has
+None of
-numerous storage areas,
+the numerous storage areas
-but none
 are big enough
 for a snowboard.